ClaudiaLlop/MIDAS_ClaudiaLlop/README.md

    **Possible responses:**

-   - If the movement is successfull the response must return the following message and state of the board:
+   - If the movement is successfull the response must return the following message and state of the board, e.g.:
    ```json
    Movement successfully registered
    X| |